gvwilson/thirdbit/src/fiction/in-heck/index.md

 "C-c-compliance is mandatory!
 C-c-compliance is mandatory!
 Have a n-n-nice day!"
-She pulled her head back as the bot lowered the helmet—
+She pulled her head back as the bot lowered the helmet and hit the button on the discombobulator.

-—and froze.
+The bot froze,
-And raised the helmet again.
+then raised the helmet again.
 At her feet,
-Mouse beeped angrily and reeled in a thin cable that it had connected to the bot while she was struggling.
+Mouse beeped frantically.
 `run run run` its screen said as the door opened.

 Maddy didn't have to be told twice.